 73% of Americans Believe in Soulmates but This Belief Kills Relationships

 Most people realize soulmates are an unrealistic Disney-movie idea.
-But a lot of us still want an admirable parenting partner, an adventure co-seeker, a sex muse, a friend when we retire, and a career therapist.
+But a lot of us still want an admirable parenting partner, an adventure co-seeker, a sex muse, a career therapist, and a friend when we retire.
 Someone whose needs were sculpted for us.
 A soulmate.

 The rational side of us knows that a person who advises on a promotion may be a lackluster drinking buddy.
 The one craving rampant traveling may not want to anchor themselves to kids.
 Still, many Americans are aroused by the idea that we can have exactly what we want, when we want it—in the neat, conveniently packaged soulmate.

 In a hurried attempt to quench our thirst for connection, we’ve conceived this idea of soulmates—the missing pieces of our souls.
 For the low price of bumping into them in a grocery store or drowning and awaiting them to rescue you, they will meet all your needs and more!
 Happiness sold separately.

 Soulmate proponents ask questions like, “Is this my person?” or “Is this the best I can do?”
 By contrast, research shows people in relationships that thrive ask, “Are we a good fit?” and “How can I be a better partner?”
 They see a relationship as something built on gentle negotiations.

 When I assumed there was one person for me, I limited my options and was less likely to want to work on the relationship.
 On more than one occasion, I said, “It wasn’t meant to be,” or I thought, “he wasn’t the guy,” and so I didn’t try to understand how I could revive a sleeping intimacy.
 On more than one occasion, we broke up.